calebjmatthews/endless-desert/concept.md

   - Event where one leader moves in and unlocks the "Leaders" tab
   - Action after researching "Trading": "Revamp market" which opens the "Trading" tab
   - Action after researching "Exploration" "Recreate gate" which opens the "Exploration" tab

+# Value checking table

+- Should display current value, name, building that produces, computed value from rate of production + value of ingredients + value of building

 # Styling:
   - Fine border: